Chinese Art Appraisal

 What Methods of Payment Do You Accept?

-In general, an appraisal assignment starts with a signed engagement letter and a retainer (50% of the proposed fee) are required to engage our services.
+In general, an appraisal assignment starts with a signed engagement letter and a retainer (50% of the proposed fee) to engage our services.
 When the appraisal report is completed, you will receive an email notice for the final payment.
 Once the final balance is paid in full, you will receive a hard copy of the appraisal report via first class U.S. mail or an express delivery method at your cost.

 Return to FAQ (Part I)